The Beauty and Serenity of the Byodo-in Temple in Oahu

 Visitors are encouraged to ring the bell using the wooden log call a shu-moku before entering the temple.
 The bell’s tones are supposed to clear negative thoughts and bring happiness, blessings and a long life.
 We rang this after visiting the temple which defeated the whole purpose of the bell for purification.
 But, my kids were more than happy to keep ringing it.
 I can imagine the line here when tour buses stop by and the continuous bell ringing which can probably get quite annoying for those trying to meditate.

 This was a wonderful sidetrip from the beaches and Waikiki’s hustle and bustle.
 Regardless of your religious or spiritual preferences, the temple and its gardens including the pond and meditation areas were a delightful way to spend a peaceful visit and enjoy the beautiful grounds.

-Visiting Byodo-in Temple Basics and Tips
+Tips for Visiting Byodo-in Temple

 - Admission Prices: US$3 adults; US$1 kids

 - Get the $1 fish and bird food and comes in a small plastic bag at the gift shop.

 - Restrooms are located at the back of the gift shop.

 - The temple and grounds are open 8:30 AM to 5:00 PM daily.

 - When touring the grounds, go left of the temple first to ring the bell before entering the temple.